- PSYBooks Email & HIPAA

 When our client above, Chelsia Olympic, clicks on either attachment in the email, she's taken to her Files Tab.
-As an aside, although therapists have a files repository page (My Files & Templates), it's not part of their portal.
+As an aside, although therapists have a files repository page (Files, Forms & Templates), it's not part of their portal.
 Therapist portals don't have file tabs.
 However, Chelsia's Portal Files tab might look like the one below.
 The first document Dr. Lewis sent her, "HIPAA Notice", is all cued for Chelsia to read and eSign:

 Ignore the filing cabinet for a moment - we'll discuss that later.
 The important things for eSigning are on the right side of the page.
 The gold box asks Chelsia to write her full, legal name in the box.
 Below that, the first file Dr. Lewis sent, "HIPAA Notice", is displayed for Chelsia to read.
 Notice that only PDFs can be displayed in the PDF Preview Tool.
 Non-PDF files require a download.
 Had Dr. Lewis sent other file types, instead of the PDF Preview tool, Chelsia would have a link so she could download the file.
 When Chelsia types her name in the textbox and clicks, "Accept and Submit," she'll see a page like this:

 Chelsia typed "Chelsia Eran Olympic" as her full name.
 On this page, she can choose one of the scripts in the white box to represent her signature.
 Or, if she prefers, she can upload an image file of her signature and use that.
 If she'd rather do the upload option, she'll need to change the radio button that's outlined in orange above:

 If Chelsia chooses the second radio button, she'll get this interface, which allows her to upload a file: